jigarius/toggl2redmine/README.md

   development of this plugin.
 * Thanks [Jigar Mehta (Jigarius)](https://jigarius.com/about) (that's me) for spending many evenings and weekends to make this plugin possible.
+* Thanks [JetBrains](https://jetbrains.com/) for their Open Source License, without which development would have been very difficult